“Rise up in splendor, Jerusalem! Your light has come, the glory of the Lord shines on you.” Isaiah 60, 1-6.

 - 2 million to Mecca.

-At the climax of the film documentary, Sgt.
+At the film’s climax, Sgt.
 Roldan and his fellow pilgrims lined up to bathe in the town’s sacred waters.

 In his recent commentary in the New York Times (12/21/14), Bruce Feiler writes about pilgrims, and wise men from afar who come to the child in the manager, and those of us like them who follow a star and need an anchor to guide our way.